 Thanks to all of the votes the school received in

-Schoharie Central School will welcome a new, very special staff member
+Schoharie Central School welcomed a new, very special staff member

-he can share all of his talents and services with
+he could fully share all of his talents and services with

-Buckles will work with a diversity of students at
+Buckles works with a diversity of students at

-school, from Kindergarten through high school.
-He'll be a partner, a
+school, from pre-kindergarten through high school.
+He's be a partner, a

-motivator, a classmate and a friend.
-And much more.
+motivator, a classmate, a friend and much more.

 NEADS trains service dogs like Buckles to work with